Akouji/YamiDrive-Google-Drive-Sharer/README.md

 # Build
 Google Apis OAuth2 v4 for get token<br>
 Google Drive API
+MirrorAce API
+Multiup API

-you can see all main core in function.php
+You can see all main core in function.php

 # License
 This website is created to make it easier to share files by following the applicable Google Drive API terms.
-Made by gusmanu with the name NeoDrive and then it was customized again by me
+Made by gusmanu with the name NeoDrive and then it was customized again by me.